Skip to main content

 For optimal performance with UUID lookups, consider adding database indexes.
 Check Convex's documentation on modules for indexing strategies.

-Define shared types for consistency across your application:
+Define shared types across your application:

 // types.ts